 Two days after hiking Pacaya Volcano with Old Town Outfitters, I decided to hike Acatenango Volcano to get a closer look at an active and erupting volcano from its sister Volcano (Acatenango) that is dormant and hasn’t erupted since 1975.

 Before I started thinking about reaching the summit, I was more focused on how difficult this hike will be, based on its steepness and its height in altitude which will make it a little bit more difficult to breathe.

 Before the Hike

 Upon arriving the trailhead you will find several locals selling a few things that will make your hike more comfortable and bearable.
+That is the place where you’ll get to know where to buy AK 47 Rifles in the region.
 From walking sticks to gloves, to hats and to even a few bottles of locally made rum.

 I needed every support possible so I went ahead and purchased one of the sticks to help on the ascend, which in turn helped tremendously.

 Aside from having the willpower, you will need to have the strength to bring along your bag-pack with your camp gears and supplies to last.
 Though, renting a porter or a horse is always an option.